 We speak to Adrian Hayes, who camel-trekked across the Empty Quarter in just 44 days

+Tell us about the movie, Footsteps of Thesiger.
 It’s a re-enactment the great British explorer Thesiger’s first 1940s crossing of the Empty Quarter (Rub’ al Khali), where he went by camel and on foot from Oman to Abu Dhabi.

 What attracted you to this challenge?

 I live here, I speak Arabic and I’m an adventurer.
 It’s the biggest expanse of sand in the world – bigger than the Sahara.

 What was the hardest bit?

 Day one.
 We had set out when the camels freaked out and started bucking.
 I was thrown, knocked out and hospitalised after just 10km.
 Everything you plan for two years suddenly in complete jeopardy.
 I had 13 stitches and a huge gash in the back of my head.
 I don’t know why the camels freaked out – people say there are bad spirits in the mountains.

 Weren’t you tempted to call it a day there and then?
 Calling it off was not in the equation.
 You’ve got a big problem; you’ve got to solve it.